 On the plus side, basal thermometers are inexpensive and easy to use.
 They provide a no-intervention way to know how your cycles operate so you can create a reasonable sex schedule to increase your chances of conception.
 You can also rely on an ovulation thermometer to detect pregnancy – a rise in basal body temperature, which occurs 18 days after ovulation, could be a sign that you have conceived.
 However, you shouldn’t be tempted to use this technique as a birth control method because it’s not reliable.
 Approximately 24% of women who rely on methods like basal body temperature to prevent pregnancy still get pregnant.

 Basal Ovulation thermometer cons:

-When it comes to the cons, the basal body temperature reading may not always be reliable.
+The basal body temperature reading may not always be reliable regarding the cons.
 For instance, if you have a fever, have consumed alcohol, or not getting a good night’s sleep, your temperature will be high, so the reading you get will not be accurate.
-Also, infertility patients and long time TTC can find it hard to take the temperature every other day as it is a potent reminder that you have not yet conceived.
-If this is a problem for you too, you should consider using purchasing our ovulation tests.
-Here you’ll get to pee on the ovulation test and detect an increase in your luteinizing hormone levels, which is known to trigger the release of the egg.
-However, the slightly cost will be higher compared to using a basal thermometer.
+Also, infertility patients and long-time TTC can find it hard to take the temperature every other day as it is a potent reminder that you have not yet conceived.
+If this is a problem for you, too, you should consider using purchasing our ovulation tests.
+Here you’ll get to pee on the ovulation test and detect an increase in your luteinising hormone levels, which is known to trigger the release of the egg.
+However, the slight cost will be higher than a basal thermometer.